Ultium: Traction motors

 The motors are suitable for front-wheel drive, rear-wheel drive and all-wheel drive configurations.
 For example, the GMC Hummer EV prototype shown in March 2020 has full-time all-wheel drive and is equipped with three 255 kW motors, one driving the front axle and the other two driving the rear wheels.
 The three traction motor types are oil-cooled and share a common stator design.

 Drive units

-The drive units are single-speed reduction gearboxes which accept one or two traction motors and provide power to the wheels; the gearboxes are integrated with drivetrain electronic control modules.
+The drive units are single-speed reduction gearboxes that accept one or two traction motors to power the wheels.
+The gearboxes are integrated with drivetrain electronic control modules.
 These modules, also known as power electronics, include the traction power inverter, onboard charging module, and accessory power module; integration of these modules into the drive units results in a combined mass that is half that of the equivalent components of the Chevrolet Bolt EV.
 These drive units are designed and packaged based on the intended drivetrain layout, but share many common components.
 The five units are: